vcccaat/yingshi/data/blog/ray-tracing.md

 ```

 ### Add 3D meshes into scene
+The code following makes use of Intel Embree, a high performance ray tracing kernels that helps graphics application engineers to improve the performance of their photorealistic rendering application.
 ```javascript
 // aiScene is the pointer to assimp file object RTCScene initializeScene(const aiScene* aiScene, Camera& cam){